-- 3. Policy and regulatory body.
+3. Policy and regulatory body.
 Overarching goals and policies for the energy sector are set by the government's energy council, Dewan Energi Nasional.
-The Ministry of Energy and Mineral Resources (MEMR) is the main policy-making body for the power sector, and is responsible for preparing laws and regulations for the sector, issuing business licenses, establishing tariff and subsidy policies, and guiding the development of the government's rolling 10-year national power development plans.
+The Ministry of Energy and Mineral Resources (MEMR) is the main policy-making body for the power subsector, and is responsible for preparing laws and regulations for the sector, issuing business licenses, establishing tariff and subsidy policies, and guiding the development of the government's rolling 10-year national power development plans.
 MEMR proposals must be approved by the President of Indonesia after consultations with Parliament.
-Local governments play a large role in project implementation, mostly through permit and land acquisition processes. - 4.
-Electricity utility.
-Perusahaan Listrik Negara (PLN), the state-owned electricity utility, generates 79% of Indonesia's power, manages power distribution as the owner and operator of the transmission system, and is the country's monopoly wholesale purchaser of electricity.
+Local governments play a large role in project implementation, mostly through permit and land acquisition processes.

+4. Electricity utility.
+Perusahaan Listrik Negara (PLN), the state-owned electricity utility, generates 79% of Indonesia's power,4 manages power distribution as the owner and operator of the transmission system, and is the country's monopoly wholesale purchaser of electricity.
 It facilitates private sector participation in power generation while maintaining control over system planning, operation, and pricing.
 Government approval of PLN tariffs takes into account the

-&lt;sup>1 Government of Indonesia, State Electricity Corporation (PLN).
+1 Government of Indonesia, Perusahaan Listrik Negara (national electricity utility [PLN]).
 Electricity Power Supply Business Plan (RUPTL 2017-2026).
 Jakarta.

-&lt;sup>2 Government of Indonesia, Ministry of Energy and Mineral Resources.
+2 Government of Indonesia, Ministry of Energy and Mineral Resources.
 2016.
 Handbook of Energy and Economic Statistics of Indonesia.
 Jakarta.

-&lt;sup>3 ADB.
+3 Asian Development Bank (ADB).
 2017.
-Report and Recommendations of the President to the Board of Directors: Proposed Result-Based Loan Perusahaan Listrik Negara Sustainable Energy Access in Eastern-Indonesia-Electricity Grid Development Program.
+Report and Recommendations of the President to the Board of Directors: Proposed Result-Based Loan Perusahaan Listrik Negara Sustainable Energy Access in Eastern Indonesia Electricity Grid Development Program.
 Manila.

-&lt;sup>4 PLN.
-May 2017.
-Offering Memorandum, Global Medium Term Note Program. p.
-19.
+4 PLN.
+2017.
+Offering Memorandum, Global Medium Term Note Program.
+(May. p.
+19).

 public's willingness and ability to pay.
-As a result, the retail price of electricity in Indonesia is low, below PLN's average cost of generation.
-Through the Ministry of Finance, the government provides a subsidy to PLN to compensate for the company's inability to recover its costs through the consumer tariffs set by the government, under the support requirements of a law on state-owned enterprises known as the public service obligation (PSO).
+As a result, the retail price of electricity in Indonesia is low. below PLN's average cost of generation.
+Through the Ministry of Finance, the government provides a subsidy to PLN to compensate for the company's inability to recover its costs through the consumer tariffs set by the government, under the support requirements of a law on stateowned enterprises known as the public service obligation (PSO).5

-5. PLN's electricity sales have been increasing by more than 13% per year, from Rp113 trillion in 2011 to Rp214 trillion in 2016.
-Households make up 92.2% of the customer base, but account for only about 43% of total power consumption.
+5. PLN's electricity sales have been increasing by more than 13% per year, from Rp113 trillion in 2011 to Rp214 trillion in 2016.6 Households make up 92.2% of the customer base but account for only about 43.0% of total power consumption.
 In 2016, 21% of PLN's revenues came from the PSO subsidy, down from 45% in 2011.
-The subsidy equals the total electricity generation cost, including the financing cost and a predetermined profit margin, less revenue from retail sales to the customers.
-The government's policy of including a profit margin in the PSO subsidy allowed PLN to report an annual earnings before interest and tax margin of more than 7% of total revenues in 2016.
-As seen in the expense breakdown in Table 1, fuel costs accounted for 43% of PLN's operating budget in 2016, significantly less than in previous years.
+The subsidy equals the total electricity generation cost, including the financing cost and a predetermined profit margin, less revenue from retail sales to customers.
+The government's policy of including a profit margin in the PSO subsidy allowed PLN to report an annual earnings before interest and tax margin of more than 7% of total revenues in 2016.7 As seen in the expense breakdown in Table 1, fuel costs accounted for 43% of PLN's operating budget in 2016, significantly less than in previous years.